hanwendong1/AVS463-f20/content/5-Other-Resources.md

 - [USDA census of agriculture](https://www.nass.usda.gov/AgCensus)
 - [USDA National Agricultural Statistics Service](https://www.nass.usda.gov/index.php)

-# Citation Styles
+# Citation
-Remember to cite your sources and format them according to either [Journal of Animal Science](https://academic.oup.com/jas/pages/General_Instructions) or [Journal of Dairy Science](https://els-jbs-prod-cdn.jbs.elsevierhealth.com/pb/assets/raw/Health%20Advance/journals/jods/JDS_Instruct_for_Contributors_SF.pdf).
+Remember to cite your sources and format them according to the reference style of either [Journal of Animal Science](https://academic.oup.com/jas/pages/General_Instructions) or [Journal of Dairy Science](https://els-jbs-prod-cdn.jbs.elsevierhealth.com/pb/assets/raw/Health%20Advance/journals/jods/JDS_Instruct_for_Contributors_SF.pdf).

 You may also consider using a citation manager (if you have never used one before) to cite your sources.
 A citation manager can be a time saver, and is incredibly useful if you are thinking about pursuing a master’s or doctoral degree in which considerable writing is expected.
 The library is hosting a workshop on Citation Management with Zotero via Zoom on Tuesday, September 29, 2020 from 12:30pm to 1:30pm.
 Feel free to [register](https://libcal.uidaho.edu/event/6866744) and attend the live session if you want to ask any questions.
 [A recording of a past session](https://youtu.be/yw1oe57SqzE) is available as well.